1. Are you accepting applications for 2019?

 Yes, but it should be reviewed and co-signed by the department chair.
 They will also need to address how doing a clinical trial is feasible within the remaining time horizon of your training.

 6. How much of my time will the CTMC require?

-Residential course (August 20 - 23, 2018): the residential course will start with a dinner reception on the evening of August 20.
-Lectures will begin at 8AM and end at 5:30PM on August 21 - 22.
-There will be small group activities August 21 and 22; and a networking dinner on August 22.
-The course will run 8AM - 4:30PM on August 23.
+Residential course (2019 Dates TBD): The residential course will start with a dinner reception on the first evening.
+Lectures will begin at 8AM and end at 5:30PM on the other days.
+There will be small group activities; and a networking dinner during one evening of the course.
 A copy of the 2017 residential course agenda is available here

 7. Is there an advanced track?

 Please see the application for details.
 Applicants with more advanced clinical trial ideas that may benefit from adaptive designs, clinical trial simulation, or both may have an opportunity to have additional planning activities.
 Given the complexity of this sort of this sort of design work, you would need to have a collaborating biostatistician from your institution who is interested in working with you.

 8. I am not a physician.
 Can I apply?